BahamutxD/aDF/README.md

-This version has bigger icons and armor/resistances/bar to drag are hidden.
-To drag shift+click on invisible bar right above the icons.

 # aDF for WoW 1.12
 aDF adds a small HUD that standardizes critical info about your target's defences, including Armor, ~~Resists~~, and specific debuffs.
 This HUD should be useful to all DPS and Tank players who would play differently depending on the state of their enemy's defenses and vulnerabilities.